GrahamArden/notes/work/SunCheck/SunCheckAnalysis.md

 ### SunCheck Analysis (for PlanCheck, DoseCheck and Fraction 0)
-_ These taks are undertaken by the physicist assigned to PSQA for the week_
+_These tasks are undertaken by the physicist assigned to PSQA for the week_

 Log in, preferably using script from ARIA or using http://onc-sunjob1 if outside VLAN.